wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 ========

 .. meta::
-  :description: Check cloud-related terms in this glossary to expand your knowledge and take full advantage of the Wazuh Cloud service.
+  :description: Check cloud-related terms in this glossary to expand your knowledge and get the most out of the Wazuh Cloud service.

 Here is a list of terms related to Wazuh Cloud.